emrgnt-cmplxty/fermi/docs/0.old/contracts/rust/near-sdk-rs.md

 1. Create a crate and configure the `Cargo.toml` similarly to how it is configured in [examples/status-message/Cargo.toml](https://github.com/near/near-sdk-rs/tree/master/examples/status-message/Cargo.toml);
 2. Crate needs to have one `pub` struct that will represent the smart contract storage:
-    * The struct needs to implement `Default` trait which Axion will use to create the initial state of the contract upon its first usage;
+    * The struct needs to implement `Default` trait which Fermi will use to create the initial state of the contract upon its first usage;
-    * The struct also needs to implement `BorshSerialize` and `BorshDeserialize` traits which Axion will use to save/load contract's internal state;
+    * The struct also needs to implement `BorshSerialize` and `BorshDeserialize` traits which Fermi will use to save/load contract's internal state;

    Here is an example of a smart contract struct:
    ```rust